- 1. Introduction

 - 3. Fundamentals (FAQs)

 The development of this Explainer is ongoing.
-This Explainer accompanies the C2PA Specifications with the intent of providing further background and clarification on the development of the standard, its goals, mechanisms and guidelines.
+This Explainer accompanies the C2PA Specifications for Content Credentials with the intent of providing further background and clarification on the development of the standard, its goals, mechanisms and guidelines.

 This Explainer is not a technical document and is directed towards the general public.

-The goal of the C2PA specifications is to tackle the extraordinary challenge of trusting media in a context of rapidly evolving technology and the democratization of powerful creation and editing techniques.
+The goal of the C2PA Specifications for Content Credentials is to tackle the extraordinary challenge of trusting media in a context of rapidly evolving technology and the democratization of powerful creation and editing techniques.
 To this end, the specifications are designed to enable global, opt-in, adoption of digital provenance techniques through the creation of a rich ecosystem of digital provenance enabled applications for a wide range of individuals and organizations while meeting appropriate security and privacy requirements, as well as human rights considerations.

-It is important to highlight that C2PA specifications do not provide value judgments about whether a given set of provenance data is 'true', but instead merely whether the provenance information can be verified as associated with the underlying asset, correctly formed, and free from tampering.
+It is important to highlight that Content Credentials do not provide value judgments about whether a given set of provenance data is 'true', but instead merely whether the provenance information can be verified as associated with the underlying asset, correctly formed, and free from tampering.

 Provenance generally refers to the facts about the history of a piece of digital content assets (image, video, audio recording, document).
-C2PA enables the authors of provenance data to securely bind statements of provenance data to instances of content using their unique credentials.
-These provenance statements are called assertions by the C2PA.
+Content Credentials enables the authors of provenance data to securely bind statements of provenance data to instances of content using their unique credentials.
+These provenance statements are called assertions in a Content Credential.
 They may include assertions about who created the content and how, when, and where it was created.
 They may also include assertions about when and how it was edited throughout its life.
 The content author, and publisher (if authoring provenance data) always has control over whether to include provenance data as well as what assertions are included, such as whether to include identifying information (in order to allow for anonymous or pseudonymous assets).
 Included assertions can be removed in later edits without invalidating or removing all of the included provenance data in a process called redaction.

 The provenance data and the asset are the two parts of the same puzzle - a unique puzzle.
 The possibility of any other pieces ever matching, either by coincidence or by a purposeful attempt to generate a match, is so low that it would be practically impossible.
 In other words, any alteration to either the asset or the provenance, however insignificant, would alter the mathematical algorithm - the shape of the piece of the puzzle - in such a way that they would no longer match.